att/vertx-eventbus/README.md

 vertx-eventbus
 ==============

-Manages the vert.x SockJS event bus bridge.
-This is a light version that has minimal dependencies.
-There is an existing vert.x eventbus bridge client node module:
+This is a Node.js Module that manages the vert.x SockJS event bus bridge for a node application.
+This is a lightweight version that has minimal dependencies.
+Based of an existing open source vert.x eventbus bridge client node module:

 https://github.com/muraken720/vertx-eventbus-client

-However, that module was dependent on some unnecessary module (JSDOM) and another sockJS module that required a C++ compiler during installation (ws and thus contextify).
-Some of these modules were not compatible with the latest version of node (> 0.10) and thus would not install locally on Windows machines and the occassional Macbook pro.
+However, that module was dependent on some unnecessary modules (JSDOM) and another sockJS module that required a C++ compiler during installation (ws and thus contextify).
+Some of these modules were not compatible with the latest version of node (> 0.10) and thus would not install locally on Windows machines and on the occassional Macbook pro.
+Developers were wasting too much time configuring their individual development machine to build and debug a node application and were forced to use a VM running linux.

 Thus, I re-wrote the module to utilize another sockjs module:

 https://github.com/humanchimp/node-sockjs-client

+This reduced the dependency modules without losing any functionality.

 ###API